mutagen-io/mutagen/examples/docker/web-go/README.md

 mutagen project terminate
 ```

-This project uses Mutagen's `beforeTerminate` and `afterTerminate` hooks (see
+This project uses Mutagen's `afterTerminate` hook (see `mutagen.yml`) to tear
-`mutagen.yml`) to tear down the Docker Compose services (and associated
+down the Docker Compose services (and associated resources) after terminating
-resources) after terminating synchronization and forwarding.
+synchronization and forwarding.